-Beginning with reporting periods ending on December 31, 2017 and thereafter, attorneys must complete least three (3) MCLE credits on legal ethics or professional responsibility, as approved by the Board or its designee.
-Such courses may include discussion of the Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration and legal malpractice prevention.
-[Attorneys whose current reporting period ends prior to December 31, 2017 must complete two (2) MCLE ethics credits during their reporting period.]
+Active and House Counsel Members shall complete a minimum of thirty (30) credit hours of Accredited Activity in every three (3) year reporting period.
+This includes at least three (3) MCLE credits on legal ethics or professional responsibility, as approved by the Board or its designee.
+Such courses may include discussion of the Idaho Rules of Professional Conduct, professionalism and civility, client trust account administration, and legal malpractice prevention.
+See Idaho Bar Commission Rule 402.

 No more than fifteen (15) of the required thirty (30) credits may be self-study credits.

-Non-profit course providers who apply for accreditation of live CLE activities that are two (2) hours or less in length and held in Idaho shall pay a reduced application fee of $20.
+Non-profit course providers who apply for accreditation of live CLE activities that are two (2) hours or less in length and held in Idaho pay a reduced application fee of $20.
 No application fee is required for applications submitted by the Idaho Supreme Court, the Bar and its sections or district bar associations, the Idaho Law Foundation, Inc., or individual members of the Idaho State Bar.
-Application fees cannot be paid for by credit card.
-Processing time depends on number of applications received.
-If you need to check the status of a pending application, please use our Search Pending Applications page.
+Processing time is about 3 weeks.
+If you need to check the status of a pending application, use our Search Pending Applications page.

 For more information, visit our MCLE Accreditation page.

 All active members (with some limited exceptions) must report their MCLE credits every three years.
 For most attorneys, their first reporting period began on the date of admission to the Bar and ended on December 31 of the third full year following admission.
 After the initial reporting period, the reporting periods continue in three (3) year cycles.
-If an attorney transfers from active status to inactive status and then returns to active status, his or her reporting period may change.
+If an attorney transfers from active status to inactive status and then returns to active status, the reporting period may change.
 You can check your reporting period by checking your MCLE attendance records.
 Your reporting period will be listed along with your attendance records.
 Questions about reporting periods should be directed to the MCLE Department at (208) 334-4500 or email email@example.com.

 One (1) credit hour is given for each hour actually spent in attendance at an accredited course.
 No credit shall be given for time spent on introductory remarks, coffee and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity.

-An attorney who teaches an accredited course shall receive three (3) credit hours for each hour of teaching.
+An attorney who teaches an accredited course receives three (3) credit hours for each hour of teaching.
 No credit will be given for preparation time; time spent in introductory remarks, coffee and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity; presentations by attorneys that include the promotion of goods or services; or CLE activities for which the attorney is directly compensated other than as an honorarium or for expenses.

-Attorneys can claim only fifteen (15) credits of self-study during each reporting period.
-A course will be deemed a self-study program unless (1) three or more participants attend the CLE activity; and (2) the participants have access to the presenter during the CLE activity or, in the case of a video, audio or other recording, a moderator who is qualified to answer attendees’ questions about the CLE topic is present during the CLE activity.
+A CLE program is considered to be self-study program unless (1) 3 or more participants attend the activity; and (2) the participants have access to the presenter during the CLE activity or, in the case of a video, audio, or other recordings, a moderator who is qualified to answer attendees’ questions about the CLE topic is present during the CLE activity.

-is intended for an attorney audience; and is an original writing that is published, in print or electronically, in a professional legal journal or publication.
+Published legal writing authored by attorneys may qualify for CLE credit if the writing contributes to the attorney’s legal education; is intended for an attorney audience; and is an original writing that is published, in print or electronically, in a professional legal journal or publication.
 The published writing must be at least 1,000 words and one credit may be granted per 1,000 words.
-A maximum of 6 (six) writing credits can be used per reporting period.
+A maximum of 6 writing credits can be used per reporting period.